Contents in this issue:

 The only safe food is a fresh, perishable food “eaten before it spoils,” as per Dr. E.V.
 McCollum.
 The processing, grinding, or crushing of cereals, oil, seeds, and nuts is followed by a rapid development of rancidity in most cases.
 Only the intact seed is designed to survive by Mother Nature.
 Break the seal, and decay and rancidity follow.
 Only a “refining” process saves the product by removing the perishable factors—the vitamins and enzymes—but then you have lost the health sustaining factors, with only calories left, and who needs calories?

-Items of Interest (Vitamin E Deficiency and Bleached Flour)
+Items of Interest (Vitamin E in Infants)

 The vitamin E content in the blood of newborn infants is from one-third to one-fifth that of the mother (Sebrell and Harris, The Vitamins, volume III).
 This is evidence of the greater need in growing tissue for this vitamin, which is commonly destroyed by flour bleach and whose deficiency no doubt is responsible for the infant blindness of retrolental fibroplasia, aggravated by oxygen used in incubators for premature babies.
 The real cause is the mother’s use of bleached flour, it would seem.